Etive-Mor/Open-IMO-CII-Calculator/README.md

 | D |   CII above the *Upper Boundary* and below the *Inferior Boundary* |
 | E |   CII above the *Inferior Boundary* |

-Ships are split into 12 categories, including "Bulk Carrier", "Tanker", "Cruise Passenger Ship" among others.
-The full list can be found in [Table 1](#table-1-mepc33776---shipping-capacity-tables).
+Ships are split into 12 categories, including "Bulk Carrier", "Tanker", "Cruise Passenger Ship" among others (see [Table 1](#table-1-mepc33776---shipping-capacity-tables)).
 A ship is compared internally among its category peers but never across categories, for example, a *Bulk Carrier* is not directly compared to a *LNG Carrier* in this system.

 ## Ship Grade Methodology